When will I receive my order?

 Do you ship to X country?

 We ship worldwide.
 Our site software will quote the rate before you check out.
 We provide only accurate customs declarations.
 We use USPS primarily, as they are generally the most economical.
-We can ship UPS or DHL.
+We can ship UPS or DHL, and will often alert you should those options be much cheaper or faster.

 Do you do overnight shipping?